 The grievance procedures below are specifically for the adjudication of complaints of gender-based misconduct, sexual assault, domestic violence, dating violence or stalking when such complaints involve Barnard College students, faculty, staff, administrators and/or third parties.
 The College takes seriously all complaints and takes prompt, effective action, including disciplinary action, upon a finding of a Policy violation.
 Every effort is made to resolve complaints within sixty (60) days.
 The College also takes steps to address the effects of discriminatory action on Complainants and the College community.
 Inquiries regarding Title IX can be referred to the Title IX Coordinator:

-Amy Zavadil Title IX Coordinator Barnard College (212) 854-0037 azavadil@barnard.
-Milbank Hall 105
+Molree Williams-Lendor Title IX Coordinator Barnard College (212) 854-0037 mwilliam@barnard.edu.
+Milbank Hall 102

 Reports can be submitted online here.